-Turkey stuffed zucchini boats are zucchini halves, filled with lean turkey and healthy vegetables, topped with feta cheese for a salty bite of goodness.
-Even kids love this veggie filled, protein packed meal!
-It’s low carb, gluten free, and is adaptable to a meatless, vegetarian or vegan meal.
+Turkey stuffed zucchini boats are an easy baked stuffed zucchini recipe!
+Even kids love this turkey stuffed zucchini, and it’s a protein packed meal!
+It’s low carb, gluten free, and is adaptable to be a meatless, vegetarian or paleo stuffed zucchini meal.

-Are you ready to ride down the river in these turkey stuffed zucchini boats?
+Now are you ready to ride down the healthy dinner river in these turkey stuffed zucchini boats?

 After you print the recipe, be sure to grab a dessert recipe from my recipe index.
 I think my sugar-free chocolate peanut butter pudding parfait or chocolate strawberry fool would be perfect options for dessert.

 If you make this recipe, please come back and leave me a comment or tag us on Instagram @itsyummi to let me know your thoughts!

 - Low carb zucchini banana bread

 - Chocolate zucchini flaxseed muffins

 - Butternut Squash Gratin

 - 1 Tablespoon grapeseed oil (or other oil of your choice)

 - .5 pound lean ground turkey or other ground meat of your choice